 Phil Agre’s Advice for Undergraduates Considering a PhD

-After determining your academic or professional focus, begin to narrow down schools: do online research, speak to your professors at and beyond Yale-NUS, and consider connecting with faculty, administrators, current students and alumni of the graduate programs you are interested in.
-If you can, visit your schools of interest to get a sense of the culture and meet faculty, students and administrators (a semester abroad is an excellent way to do this).
+After determining your academic or professional focus, begin to narrow down schools: do online research, speak to professors in that field, and consider connecting with faculty, administrators, current students and alumni of the graduate programs you are interested in.
+You could visit your schools of interest to get a sense of the culture and meet faculty, students and administrators — a semester abroad is an excellent way to do this.
 However, a visit is not crucial at the start.
 The school’s website and conversations with faculty and students should give you a good initial indication if this is the place for you.
-You can always visit once you have been admitted, and take advantage of the travel funding that schools sometimes offer to admitted applicants.
+You can also visit once you have been admitted, and take advantage of the travel funding that schools sometimes offer to admitted applicants.

 Helpful websites for narrowing down graduate schools include: